 D.C., Maryland, and Virginia are visible from the top of the Washington Monument.
 To the east, the U.S. Capitol, R.F.K.
 Stadium, the Anacostia River, Nationals Park, and the National Arboretum; to the north, the White House, National Cathedral, and Shrine of the Immaculate Conception; to the west, the Lincoln Memorial, World War II Memorial, Martin Luther King, Jr. Memorial, the Potomac River, the U.S. Marine Corps Memorial, Theodore Roosevelt Island; to the south, the Tidal Basin, Thomas Jefferson Memorial, Ronald Reagan Washington National Airport, the Pentagon, the Washington Channel, and the George Washington Masonic Memorial.

 Who designed the Washington Monument?
-Robert Mills was the architect.

 The above-ground portion is estimated at more than 80,000 tons.
 Including the foundation, the structure weighs an estimated 100,000 tons.

-When was George Washington president?
 George Washington took the oath of office as First President of the United States on April 30, 1789.
 Washington was reelected in 1792 and served his second term from March 4, 1793 until March 4, 1797 when his successor, John Adams, was inaugurated.

 George Washington was sworn into office in an outdoor ceremony on the balcony of Federal Hall in New York City on April 30, 1789.
 President Washington was inaugurated for his second term on March 4, 1793 inside Congress Hall in Philadelphia.

-Did George Washington live in the White House?
 No. Although George Washington did not live in the White House, he chose its architect, Irishman James Hoban, and helped to determine its design, location, and development.
 John Adams was the first President to live in the White House, then known as the President's House; he moved into the new residence in November 1800.